 Check Mate: Consists of a black and white roof.

 Flame Red: Has a red and white roof.

 Racing Green: Consists of a green and white roof.

+Having a good chassis is critical when building your own mini classic.
+After all, this is the first thing people will see.
+When looking for a chassis I tried to select one with few rust patches as possible.
+One chassis in the image below is what I started with.
 There were various rust patches around the chassis.
 I managed to clean up this rust easily with a flap disk on the grinder.
 I did not modify the chassis as I wanted it to match the original.
 Only two small areas required welding.
 The chassis was taken to a professional paint shop, where it was prepped prior to receiving a bare metal re-spray.
 This included spraying of the wheel arches and inside the bonnet.
 The colours were selected to replicate an original flame red 1989 mini.
 I then added decals and badges, which consists of a ‘Flame’ logo.

 It was important to me that the engine works smooth as possible, and looks immaculate.
 I first started by replacing the cylinder head and gasket.

 Getting the engine to run smoothly took many days to get right.
 I eventually achieved this by replacing my Lucas 45D mechanical points ignition distributor for an electronic ignition system with NGK spark plugs.
 This resulted in more reliable spark timings.
 Another critical component that needed changing was the HIF38 carburettor.
 It is important to change these because they are made up of different parts, which can become inefficient.
 H stands for Horizontal, and IF means Integrated Float.
 The 38 is the width of the throat in millimetres.
 My old carburettor was worn, which means it was no longer the optimum dimensions it was manufactured to, leading to engine combustion issues.